Leica V-LUX 4 vs Nikon D500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica V-LUX 4 and Nikon D500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the V-LUX 4 does not offer wifi capability.
+In contrast, the V-LUX 4 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D500 (unlike the V-LUX 4) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the V-LUX 4 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the V-LUX 4 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the V-LUX 4 was succeeded by the Leica V-LUX Typ 114.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what conclusions can be drawn?
 Is the Leica V-LUX 4 better than the Nikon D500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.